paulkarpenko/us-code-ui/uscode/title-42-the-public-health-and-welfare/chapter-118-alzheimers-disease-and-related-dementias-research.md

 ## § 11272.
 Research program
 **(a) Grants for research** The Director of the Agency for Healthcare Research and Quality shall conduct, or make grants for the conduct of, research relevant to appropriate services for individuals with Alzheimer’s disease and related dementias and for their families.

-**(b) Research subjects** The Director of the Agency for Healthcare Research and Quality shall ensure that research conducted under subsection (a) of this section shall include research—
+**(b) Research subjects** The Director of the Agency for Healthcare Research and Quality shall ensure that research conducted under subsection (a) shall include research—

 (1) concerning improving the organization, delivery, and financing of services for individuals with Alzheimer’s disease and related dementias and for their families, including research on—